Skip to main content

 TypeFormatsMax Size

-The max video size depends on the platform you’re posting to.
-TikTok allows up to 4 GB, YouTube up to 256 GB, while Discord caps at 25 MB.
+The overall upload ceiling is 5 GB per file; the max video size also depends on the platform you’re posting to.
+TikTok allows up to 1 GB, YouTube up to 5 GB, while Discord caps at 10 MB.
 Check Platform Limits for the exact numbers per platform.

 Tip: If you are uploading a picture of your cat (or your mom, we don’t judge), Simple Upload is fine.
 For a 4K podcast clip, use Resumable.